top of page

 Castor oil is considered a vegetable oil that is pale yellow in color and is produced by crushing the seeds of the castor plant.
 Castor oil is a particular type of triglyceride fatty acid, with nearly 90 percent of ricinoleic acid, which is an unsaturated omega-9 fatty acid.

-Castor oil's anti-inflammatory properties make it an excellent massage oil for arthritic joints, sore muscles, and inflammation of your nerves.
-The ricinoleic acid that castor oil contains possess the ability to boost anti-inflammatory properties within the body and is considered a safe remedy for arthritis pain.
+The oil has anti-inflammatory properties make it an excellent massage oil for arthritic joints, sore muscles, and inflammation of your nerves.
+The ricin oleic acid that castor oil contains possess the ability to boost anti-inflammatory properties within the body and is considered a safe remedy for arthritis pain.

 You can orally, add it to milk, lukewarm water, with your juice and hot drink, or taken in the form of a supplement.